Making it Maker’s Model

 • A lack of time to prepare appropriate lessons that require sufficient depth and breadth for these students.

 The Maker Model, developed by June Maker (1982) can help teachers overcome some of these pressures.
 It offers a structure to curriculum planning, which supports the learning needs of gifted and talented students in the classroom.
-By using it for their lesson, program and unit planning, the Maker Model can support both the teacher and the students supporting their wellbeing in the classroom.
+By using it for their lesson, program and unit planning, the Maker Model can support both the teacher and the students supporting their well-being in the classroom.
 It helps ensure teachers differentiate appropriately for the needs of these students, but without creating too much extra work.
 Drawing on the curiosity, creativity and courage of the student, working side-by-side with the teacher, it encourages innovation and risk-taking.
 What makes this model so powerful?

 The four-part Maker Model